igor1203/food-explorer-api/README.md

 ## ✏️ About

 This is the backend for the final project of the Explorer course at [Rocketseat School](https://www.rocketseat.com.br/).
-To access the entire course assignments click [this link](https://github.com/jeadamek/explorer-rocketseat).

 In this project, the challenge was to build an API using Node.js, the frontend was developed using Reactjs, to access click on [this link](https://github.com/igor1203/food-explorer-frontend).